SifanGeremu/codebattle/README.md

 ## 🚀 Deployment

-The application includes GitHub Actions CI/CD pipeline for automated testing and deployment.
+The application includes GitHub Actions CI/CD pipeline for automated testing and deployment./removed for now

 ## 📱 Responsive Design